refugees and asylum seekers registered by the UNHCR in Egypt

-But in Egypt, mental health services focus primarily on prevention and are concentrated in hospitals.
-The nursing staff in community centres are not trained in this and there is a desperate shortage of specific medicines.
+However, mental health services in Egypt focus primarily on prevention and are concentrated in hospitals.
+These services operate under the authority of the General Secretariat of Mental Health which is part of the Ministry of Health.
+The staff in community settings are not trained in mental healthcare and there is a desperate shortage of specific drugs.

 I make a donation.

 I apply online.

 I subscribe to the newsletter.